Commission to Promote Uniform Legislation

 (3) Elizabeth Kent;

-Former commissioner Robert S. Toyofuku continues to actively participate in ULC activities as a ULC Life Member.
-Upon recommendation of the ULC Executive Committee and by the affirmative vote of two-thirds of the commissioners present at an annual meeting, he was elected as a ULC Life Member with the privilege to participate in ULC activities.
-Deputy Attorney General Maurice S. Kato of the Legislative Division has been assigned by the Attorney General to provide staff support for the commissioners and is recognized as an Associate Member of the ULC.
+Former commissioners Robert S. Toyofuku and Ken Takayama continue to actively participate in ULC activities as ULC Life Members.
+Upon recommendation of the ULC Executive Committee and by the affirmative vote of two-thirds of the commissioners present at an annual meeting, they were elected as ULC Life Members with the privilege to participate in ULC activities.
+Deputy Attorney General Jill T. Nagamine of the Legislative Division has been assigned by the Attorney General to provide staff support for the commissioners and is recognized as an Associate Member of the ULC.